Benjamin Hackl

 Talk @ AEC2016: On Reductions of Rooted Plane Trees

 Today I gave a talk at AEC Summerschool 2016 at JKU’s Research Institute for Symbolic Computation (RISC) in Hagenberg, Austria.
+The slides can be found on my Talks page.

 Date: August 1, 2016